sanaaziz-analyst/ScienceQtech_Employee_Performance_SQL/README.md

 * [data_science_team.csv](Datasets/data_science_team.csv), thirteen rows covering employees on the data science team specifically
 * [proj_table.csv](Datasets/proj_table.csv), six projects the company has worked on
 * [emp_record_table.csv](Datasets/emp_record_table.csv), nineteen rows covering every employee across the whole company
-* [full_project_script.sql](full_project_script.sql), every task in this project combined into a single script, for anyone who wants to run the whole thing in one go rather than task by task
+* [ScienceQtechproject.md](ScienceQtechproject.md), every task in this project written out in order, each one its own section with its own query, and linked directly from the SQL Query column in the table below

 ---